Layers let you visualise all kinds of data on the map

 What are layers in Alloy?

-You can create custom layers in addition to system layers.
+Custom - these are layers that you can create in addition to system layers.
 There are no limitations on the use of custom layers or how many you can create.
 Custom layers are those that you and other users with permission can manage using the layer panel.

-Both layer types can be updated at any time by you or other users.
+All the layer types can be updated at any time by you, or other users with permissions.
 When a layer is active, notifications may pop up to let you know about updates.
-For example, you’d see a notification if another user creates a street light while you have the street lighting layer active.
+For example, you will see a notification if another user creates a street light while you have the street lighting layer active.

 Layers, item clusters and zoom levels

 As you zoom in, layers become more detailed.
-Rather than appearing as solid lines, they begin to look like separate items represented by icons.
+Rather than appearing as individual items, they begin to look like separate items represented by icons.
 You can select an item’s icon to view its details.
 Or in the case of a carriageway, the layer remains a solid line, but you can select it to view the details of a given section.

 Depending on your zoom level and active layers, you may see item icons replaced by numbers.

 This happens when multiple items of the same style are located close together.
 It also happens when multiple layers include data referenced against the same asset.